 Vail has hosted two Mountain Bike World Championships and offers some of the most interesting and challenging trails around.

 Families enjoy riding the gondola or chairlift and exploring the forest on bike.
-Guests can also add a mountaintop picnic as part of their daytime Colorado adventure.
+Add a mountain-top picnic as part of your daytime Colorado adventure!

 Vail hosts a plethora of bike shops with experienced technicians available to set you up with the appropriate gear to rent or buy.

 - Magic Forest: Black.
-Startes at Adventure Ridge nad works its way down to Cubs Way.
+Starts at Adventure Ridge and works its way down to Cubs Way.
 This single- track winds its way through the woods with several drop-offs and challenging terrain features- 1.2 miles (1.9km)